reswitched/robocop-ng/README.md

 - [ ] New verification feature: Using log module from akbbot for logging attempts and removing old attempts
 - [ ] New moderation feature: mutetime (mute with time)
+- [ ] New feature: Highlights (problematic words automatically get highlighted)
 - [ ] New feature: Modmail
 - [ ] New feature: Submiterr
+- [ ] New moderation feature: Display of mutes on listwarns
 - [ ] New moderation feature: User notes
 - [ ] New moderation feature: watch-unwatch (using log module from akbbot)
 - [ ] New moderation feature: timelock (channel lockdown with time)